Get a property report and suburb profile for any property in Mount Barker

 Mount Barker demographics

 Mount Barker, located in the picturesque Adelaide Hills of South Australia, is a thriving suburb known for its blend of rural charm and modern conveniences.
-With a population of 18,330, it is one of the fastest-growing areas in the region, attracting families and individuals seeking a balanced lifestyle.
-The median age of 36 indicates a community of young families and professionals who appreciate the suburb's family-friendly environment and proximity to Adelaide, just a short drive away.
+With a population of 18,330, it is one of the fastest-growing areas in the region, attracting families, professionals, and retirees alike.
+The median age of 36 suggests a balanced demographic, with a significant portion of the population being young families and working professionals who appreciate the suburb's family-friendly environment and proximity to Adelaide.

 Mount Barker infrastructure, key developments and investment opportunities